Get Your Kid Who Fights Sleep To Bed Faster

-Our three-year-old fights going to bed.
-It’s always a battle getting him to sleep before 10:00 p.m., and by that time I’m more tired than he is.
+Our three-year-old fights sleep.
+It’s always a battle getting him to go to bed before 10:00 p.m., and by that time I’m more tired than he is.

 Parents usually need their children to go to sleep earlier than the children need to.
 Sleep is not a state you can force a child into.
 It is better to create an environment that allows sleep to overtake the child.

 - Be sure your child is tired.
 You may have to omit or shorten the afternoon nap or take it earlier.

 - Replace before-bed activities that rev-up a child (e.g., scary or stimulating TV, wrestling, sugary snacks) with wind-down interactions (for example, a warm bath, stories, quiet games, or a nutritious snack).

 - Reasonably consistent bedtimes are healthful for children of all ages, and a sanity saver for tired parents.
 The child over three can understand the concept of bedtime.
 Children under five usually can’t understand actual time, but can relate time to events: “When the video is over,” “After you’ve had your bath and a snack.”
 Try setting the stove timer to announce bedtime.
 If you don’t take charge of your children’s bedtimes, they will often drag it out until midnight.

 - Bedtime routines are essential in getting children to sleep at an established hour.
 It should be fairly simple, for example, a snack, brush teeth and put on pajamas, a story, a prayer, and lights out.
 Do this every night and sleep will inevitably follow.
 This requires a commitment from you, but it’s well worth it to know that in twenty or thirty minutes, start to finish, your child will be asleep.

 - Remember, children want to have fun.
 If it’s more fun to stay up, therefore he/she fights sleep.
 They don’t want to miss anything.
 Try making bedtime special and fun — in a quiet way.